chriswittmann/linalg/README.md

 # linalg

 Linear algebra library in C code.
+Work in progress.